asfadmin/Discovery-MkDocs-Test/markdown-docs/asf_search/BestPractices.en.md

 If credentials for the hostname are found, the request is sent with HTTP Basic Auth.

 ## Advanced Search Techniques
-Below you will find recommendations for advanced search techniques, such as ranges, subclassing, authentication, and the preferred method for large searches.
+Below you will find recommendations for advanced search techniques, such as subclassing, authentication, and the preferred method for large searches.

-### Sentinel-1 & GroupID
+### Sentinel-1 and GroupID
 Sentinel-1 products as well as most Sentinel-1 derived datasets (OPERA-S1, SLC-Burst) have a group id associated with them.
-This means that getting the original source scene, or any product associated with that scene is as simple as using the `groupID` keyword in a search.
+This means that getting the original source scene, or any product associated with that scene, is as simple as using the `groupID` keyword in a search.

 ``` python